Rational coordination with no communication or conventions

-So far we have only presented examples of such ECS-solvable games with contain isomorphic connected components.
-In the following example we see how ECS can be used for eliminating moves from a single component.
-This particular example can also be solved with EPS but not with CRC.
+So far we have only presented examples of such ECS-solvable games that contain isomorphic connected components.
+In the following example, we see how ECS can be used for eliminating moves from a single component.
+This particular example can also be solved with EPS (and ES) but not with CRC.